What to do if you forget your password

 If you forget your main SCS Kerberos password, or your /root Kerberos instance password, you will need to have the SCS Help Desk reset it for you.

-If you have forgotten your /mail or /ftp Kerberos instance passwords, you can use the instance manager to reset them yourself, as long as you know your main SCS Kerberos password, without having to contact us.
+If you have forgotten your /mail or /remote Kerberos instance passwords, you can use the Instance Manager to reset them yourself, as long as you know your main SCS Kerberos password, without having to contact us.

-If you have forgotten your local Unix password on a Facilitized Unix host, you can reset it yourself with passwd -l <your_userID>.
+If you have forgotten your local Linux password on a Facilitized Linux host, you can reset it yourself with kpasswd your_userID@cs.cmu.edu.
 Give your SCS Kerberos password when it asks for "Old password."

 If you have forgotten your local Windows Administrator password, you can change it yourself if your SCS Windows domain account is in the local Administrators group on that machine.

 See campus Computing Services' instructions on what to do if you forget your Andrew password [offsite link, will open in a new window].

 How to get a password reset by the SCS Help DeskYou can request a password reset by SCS Help Desk staff by using one of the following methods: